-It is important to treat all staff fairly and equally when introducing hybrid working.
 Everyone should be given the same access to work, support and opportunities for training and promotion.
 For example, you will need to ensure that the career advancement of those who work on a hybrid basis does not suffer, perhaps because they have less personal contact with significant managers.
-Meetings should be scheduled to so that all staff can take part in conversations and activities.
+This is often referred to as proximity bias.
+Meetings should be scheduled so that all staff can take part in conversations and activities.
+Again, treating individuals less favourably as a result of their working location (even unconsciously) could also raise discrimination risks